 We are now deep in the age of Embedded architecture applications and the industrial environment in this area is extremely factious.
 We are experiencing multi-processors embedded in what use to be simple appliances, entertainment systems and the list goes on and on.
 With the outsource of device fabrication manufacturers are able to make changes to the device architecture easier and more frequently to keep up with feature demands, especially now since these new fab houses have a more flexible manufacturing processing to offer.
 Development pressures are high for larger companies to get the product on the market.
 As many of us are aware fast changes and release to market before being well tested always happens with risks attached.
 The lost time for rework and the disappointment of the customer is not something that is easily repaired especially when updating development tools to handle fab and hardware changes.
 Building trust with development tools is a time and experience proposition between the tool manufacturer and the developer using the tool.

 Embedded systems require a Quality of Service, QoS that depends on two major areas, the hardware and software communication.
-The hardware QoS at the chip level is now very high, we are still working on the manufacturing level with lead free solder etc. to increase the reliability for commercial applications.
+The hardware QoS at the chip level is now very high, we are still working on the manufacturing level with FBGA (Fine Pitch Ball Grid Array IC's and other micro packaging solutions to increase the reliability for commercial as well a industrial applications.
 The software however depends on communications to control what ever processes it is attached to.
 This requires high reliability protocols that are capable of not only maintaining communications but doing it securely to prevent hacking and other type intermitting intrusions.

 In this Information age the core of information stability and quality are the "protocols".
 The number of different protocols are in the hundreds and that is for those that have been published, proprietary and trade secret protocols are another issue altogether and the industry may never know the number being used.
 Standard published protocols are always being updated and new specifications are being published to keep up with the demands which are many and still growing, protocols are the keystone arch that insure the quality and stability of the transfer and make it useable for user interfacing.
 To give a short example and credit to the individuals that created this list of just the Automated Serial Protocols types along with a List of Data Rates from Wikipedia gives us a hint of the magnitude of the importance of stable high reliability in the protocol arena.
 Without stable secure protocols there would be no Internet or Information highway.
 We would still be in the "Maybel at the switchboard, connect me to Bertha please" era.
 Focusing on both Hardware and Software there are protocols for many of our daily transactions.
 Hardware protocols are very well defined such as the ATM (Asynchronous Transfer Mode) OSI (Open System Interconnect) the Internet hardware part of the IP-Internet Protocol and the list goes on and on.
 Within the protocol there is a unique data pattern that defines the type of data being transfers such as the Internet TCP for FTP(File Transfer Protocol), SMTP (Small Mail Transfer Protocol) and many others.
 Manufacturers of products today are limited in scope to the standard protocols both hardware and software and are reluctant to incorporate a new protocol to the industry unless you are one of the huge companies that have the resources to start a consortium such as the PCI and PCI express bus consortium, or the SanDisk and USB type consortiums.
 For the internals of a product's communication protocol that connects to the Internet or through a WiFi or Bluetooth, the software protocol used within the product is open to the developer.
 With the new IoT, Internet of Things, there are many discussions continually on why one should or should not use a new protocol that is not in the book of standards.
 One of the main reasons to use a protocol is data security, however many developers use a protocol because it is simple to use and cost effective.
 Whether it is liked or not liked data security comes in last many times and is weighed by business risks.
 The TCP Internet OSI protocol was not designed for security it was designed to be able to talk to two computers many miles away.
 In the late 1970's and early 1980's ARPA transferred the "Internet" over to private business.
 The protection of information and intellectual property from being compromised at the hardware root level already started to be discussed.
 As an example, today many years later and over a billion users shows clearly the complexity of the protocol security issues; just by the looking at the number of data breaches of "secured data" over the Internet.